-The bill amends the Medical Malpractice Act in New Mexico by redefining the term "occurrence."
-The new definition specifies that "occurrence" refers to claims for damages arising from harm to a single patient, regardless of the number of health care providers or the errors and omissions that contributed to that harm.
+The bill amends the Medical Malpractice Act in New Mexico by updating the definition of "occurrence."
+The new definition specifies that "occurrence" refers to claims for damages arising from harm to a single patient, regardless of the number of health care providers or the errors and omissions that contributed to the harm.
 This replaces the previous definition, which focused on injuries caused by successive acts or omissions of health care providers that combined to create a malpractice claim.

 Statutes affected: introduced version: 41-5-3